 In a skillet over medium heat, melt butter.

-Add mushrooms and cook, stirring occasionally, for about 5 to 7 minutes or until lightly browned and softened.
+Add onions and mushrooms and cook until softened.
 Season with salt and pepper to taste.

 Add cream cheese and chicken stock.
 Continue to cook, stirring occasionally, until cream cheese is melted.

-Add mushroom sauce on top and gently stir to distribute.
+Add mushroom sauce in the slow cooker over the green beans and gently stir to distribute.
 Cook on HIGH for 2 hours or on LOW for 5 hours.

 Transfer to serving platter and garnish with french-fried onions.